BLOG

 Executive Summary

 When an organization has a functional operating model, alignment is invisible.
 It is the natural byproduct of clear decision rights, distinct accountabilities, and a strategy that has been translated into executable logic.
-You do not have to “get aligned” when the machine is built correctly; you operate.
+You do not have to “get aligned” when the machine is built correctly.
+You operate.
 Conversely, when a leadership team feels a constant, grinding need to get aligned, it is a signal that the underlying structure has already failed.
 The pursuit of alignment is often an expensive attempt to compensate for a lack of governance.

 The Alignment Fallacy